Forescout/eyeExtend-Connect/efficient iP/README.md

 ## Configurations
 ### Connection
-IP or FQDN and port along with username and password to with the permissions are required.
+IP/FQDN and port along with username and password with appropriate permissions are required.
 Once configured leverage the test function to ensure a connection has been established.
 ### Polling Options
-Check the enable Host discovery box along with the polling period.
+Check the enable 'Host discovery' box along with the polling period.
 This will determine how often the App will attempt to discover new endpoints from efficientiP instance

 ## Supported Use Cases
 * Discover IP endpoints from efficientiP